Some Thoughts on the Dramatic Arts

 is totally missing in XVIIth century tragedy.
 On this both

 classicists and romanticists agree; the only difference is that

-one says it better and the other so much the worse.
+one says so much the better and the other so much the worse.
 Well, it

 neither the time not the pretension to explain it to you at great